eightbitraptor/eightbitraptor.github.io/src/_weeknotes/weeknote-2024-03.md

 - This is exactly where I got to in my original playthrough of the game in 1997.
-I was finishing off side quests before heading to the final confrontation when my memory card corrupted itself and I lost everything.
-I have been back many times since but never had the staying power for it.
-I'd like to finally finish it.
+I was finishing off side quests before heading to the final confrontation when my memory card corrupted itself losing my saves and I quite in frustration.
+I have restarted FF7 many times since but never had the staying power for it.
+I'd like to finally finish it with as close to 100% as I can.

+- This is mostly so I can troll nerds with my FF hot takes (6, 8, 9 and 10 are all better than 7).

 - Lets hope Nintendo's cloud save is worth it, eh.